metno/celestial/README.md

 #### Running with docker

 In order to run the application, type `docker-compose up`.
 This requires docker-compose.
 (This is currently only tested on Docker Compose version v2.6.1).
-If you have trouble with python 3.12, use 3.10.

 ### Documentation